doghouch/Speedtest2/README.md

 # Speedtest2
 Open-source speedtest written in pure HTML/CSS/JS.

+# Changelog

+- 3/27/2024: Initial Release

+# Known Bugs

+- There is an issue in Safari/WebKit-based browsers where SVG scaling does not work properly alongside `transform-origin`.
+  - Given that it has been broken for so long, a workaround will need to be found (TBD)

 # Configuration

 The only thing you need to configure is the following line: